 The duration of the residency may be 2 to 4 months.

-— 1 artist will be awarded a grant of 10,000 euros by the Comité Professionnel des Galeries d'Art (France's art galleries association).
-This artist must be represented by a gallery member of this association, and the residency must take place in the first six months of 2019.
+— 1 artist will be awarded a grant by the Comité Professionnel des Galeries d'Art (France's art galleries association).
+This artist must be represented by a gallery member of this association, and the residency must take place between June1, 2019 and June 30, 2020.

 In both cases, the grant is intended to contribute to covering the costs of transportation, lodging, visa, insurance, technical or production costs, etc.

-In case of a high number of applications, a pre-selection will be conducted mid-March, before final selection by Etant donnés’ Artistic Committee (early April 2018).
+In case of a high number of applications, a pre-selection will be conducted mid-February, before final selection by Etant donnés’ Artistic Committee (March 2019).

 Particular attention will be given to: